-Stephen and I had the opportunity to talk with Amazon employees at the Seattle headquarters earlier this year, and the IPI score was the number one topic I wanted to ask them about.
+Stephen and I had the opportunity to talk with Amazon employees at the Seattle headquarters in mid-2019, and the IPI score was the number one topic I wanted to ask them about.
 There seems to be a lot of confusion and frustration among FBA sellers over the IPI score and its ramifications, and the Amazonians we spoke with were sympathetic about those feelings.
 They really do get it that the score carries a lot of weight for sellers and causes some anxiety.
 We’ve covered the topic of the IPI score on the blog in the past, but in this post I want to dive deeper into how you can improve your IPI score.

 Here is my biggest takeaway from our conversation with Amazon employees:

 Amazon has a reason for the order of the information on your Inventory Dashboard tab for “Performance.”
 They want you to pay attention to that order and work on improving your inventory performance in that order.
 In.
 That.
 Order.

 Seems pretty simple, but I think we as sellers can skip over something so obvious at times.

 If you log in to Seller Central and navigate to your Inventory Dashboard, you will see a Performance tab that breaks down how Amazon calculates your IPI score.
 Right at the top of that page, they list the Top Influencing Factors of the IPI score: